oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ### Replace Support

-The `REPLACE` capability can be applied to a reference-valued property to state that the property can be replaced.
+The `REPLACE` capability can be applied to a navigation property to state that the property can be replaced.

 ```rsdl
 service {